exvertus/thomasflanigan/content/posts/building-with-hugo.md

 series = ["site-automation"]
 +++

-I am enjoying using more cloud tools these days and have had an itch to start a blog about it.
+I have been using more cloud tools these days and had an itch to start a blog about it.
 I have a dev ops background without much front-end web experience, so I was happy to find out about tools like [Jekyll](https://jekyllrb.com/) and [Hugo](https://gohugo.io/); a good topic for my first post.